mi3nts/instructables/linux/creatingImages.md

 - check for connected devices ``df -h``
 - Do the Back Up `sudo dd if=/dev/sdXX of=~/sd-card-copy.img`.
 Make sure to replace XX with the appropriate symbols.
 Example:
 `sudo dd if=/dev/sde of=/media/teamlary/Team_Lary_1/gitGubRepos/data/images/GISNode/GISNode.img`

+## Troubleshooting of Resource busy
+- check for connected devices list `diskutil list`
+- unmount the device `sudo diskutil unmount $device`
+- then try the above code for backup

 ## Download and install Etcher
  - Download link can be found [here](https://www.balena.io/etcher/):